Trump signs massive measure funding government, COVID relief

 Republicans and Democrats swiftly welcomed Trump's decision to sign the bill into law.

-“The compromise bill is not perfect, but it will do an enormous amount of good for struggling Kentuckians and Americans across the country who need help now,” said Senate Majority Leader Mitch McConnell.
+“The compromise bill is not perfect, but it will do an enormous amount of good for struggling Kentuckians and Americans across the country who need help now,” said Senate Majority Leader Mitch McConnell, R-Ky.
 “I thank the President for signing this relief into law."

+House Speaker Nancy Pelosi, D-Calif., called the signing “welcome news for the fourteen million Americans who just lost the lifeline of unemployment benefits on Christmas weekend, and for the millions more struggling to stay afloat during this historic pandemic and economic crisis.”

+But others slammed Trump's delay in turning the bill into law.
+In a tweet, Rep. Gerry Connolly, D-Va., accused Trump of having “played Russian roulette with American lives.
+A familiar and comfortable place for him.”

 Democrats are promising more aid to come once President-elect Joe Biden takes office, but Republicans are signaling a wait-and-see approach.

+Congress will push ahead Monday, with the House expected to vote to override Trump’s veto of an annual must-pass Defense bill, confronting the president on another big issue in the final days of the session.
+The Senate is expected to follow on Tuesday.

-In the face of growing economic hardship, spreading disease and a looming shutdown, lawmakers on Sunday had urged Trump to sign the legislation immediately, then have Congress follow up with additional aid.
-Aside from unemployment benefits and relief payments to families, money for vaccine distribution, businesses, cash-starved public transit systems and more is on the line.
+In the face of growing economic hardship, spreading disease and a looming shutdown, lawmakers spent Sunday urging Trump to sign the legislation immediately, then have Congress follow up with additional aid.
+Aside from unemployment benefits and relief payments to families, money for vaccine distribution, businesses and more was on the line.
 Protections against evictions also hung in the balance.

 “What the president is doing right now is unbelievably cruel,” said Sen. Bernie Sanders, I-Vt.
 “So many people are hurting. ...
 It is really insane and this president has got to finally ... do the right thing for the American people and stop worrying about his ego.”